ChurchApps/FreeShowWeb/src/routes/docs/show-type/+page.md

 Line 3
 Line 4
 ```

 #### Metadata Import
-Metadata can be imported in Quick Lyrics by adding lines to the text box using the metadata field name, an equal sign and the text that the metadata field should be set to (ie. **Title=Song Title**).
+Metadata can be imported in Quick Lyrics by adding lines to the text box using the metadata field name, an equal sign and the text that the metadata field should be set to (e.g. **Title=Song Title**).

 **NOTE:** For the **Song ID (CCLI)** field just use **CCLI=**.
-Here is an example metadata import text.
+Here is an example metadata import text:
 ```
 Title=Song Title
 CCLI=1234567
 Copyright=© 2011 The Best Words Ever Sung; © 2011 ACME Song Factory LTD.
 Author=John Doe | Jill Doe | Samuel Somebody
 ```

+You can add custom metadata options in **Settings**>**General**>**Manage metadata**, that way they can also be parsed from Quick Lyrics.
-Custom metadata fields can also be imported this way.
-For custom metadata fields with spaces they can be left in or taken out.
-Both of the following lines will import the same metadata.
+For custom metadata fields with spaces, both of the following lines will work:
 ```
 custom title with spaces=Some Text customtitlewithspaces=Some Text
 ```

 ### Options
 Under the Quick Lyrics text entry box is an **Options** button.
 Clicking on this will show the following options.

 **NOTE:** FreeShow will remember the settings for these options for future Quick Lyric imports.

 #### Auto assign groups
-If **Auto assign groups** option is on and square brackets are not used this will attempt to use the first line of a paragraph as the group name.
-Otherwise, it will be placed in the **Verse** group.
+If **Auto assign groups** option is on and square brackets are not used this will attempt to add the most likely song part (group) based on how the song is structured (whether that is a verse, pre-chorus, chorus or bridge).
+Otherwise, it will be placed in the default **Verse** group.

 #### Format text
-If the **Format text** option is on, in will format text with auto capitalize, trim/split text & more.
+If the **Format text** option is on, it will auto capitalize the first letter in each line, remove trailing white spaces and punctuations.
+And split long lines into multiple lines.

 #### Max lines per slide
 Entering a number into the **Max lines per slide** field will cause Quick Lyrics to auto split after the requested number of lines breaking the song parts into multiple slides.
-This can better be done by setting the maximum number of lines in the **Styles** section of the Settings.
+This can better be done by setting the maximum number of lines in the **Styles** section of the **Settings**.

 ## Finding your shows